 Cosmic Dust and Magnetism for Cosmic Origins

 My main research focuses on studying Cosmic Dust and Magnetism for understanding Origins in the Universe, such as Early Universe, Stars, Exoplanets, and Life.
 I am also interested in searching for Life in the universe through Relativistic-speed nano spacecrafts.
-I use diffrent research methods, including theory, numerical modeling, synthetic observations, and big data analysis.
+I use different research methods, including analytical theory, numerical modeling, synthetic observations, and big data analysis.

 CMB Foregrounds for Early Universe